leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 Given evidence that `s'` is a subschema of `s`, a row in `s` can be projected into a row in `s'`.
 This is done using the evidence that `s'` is a subschema of `s`, which explains where each column of `s'` is found in `s`.
-The new row in `s'` is built up one column at a time, by retrieving the value from the appropriate place in the old row.
+The new row in `s'` is built up one column at a time by retrieving the value from the appropriate place in the old row.

 The function that performs this projection, `Row.project`, has three cases, one for each case of `Row` itself.
 It uses `Row.get` together with each `HasCol` in the `Subschema` argument to construct the projected row: